tr

 Tamnougalt, Morocco

 Aisha is a woman in her mid-50s who lives in Tamnougalt, and inhabits a large dilapidated kasbah in the old part of town, surrounded by other kasbahs in various states of ruin.
 She keeps goats and sheep, but otherwise has no real source of income.
 She invited us to visit her kasbah.
+Moroccan people are known for their open hospitality.
+Aisha is no exception.

 Moroccan People |Aisha of Tamnougalt